- Our Work

 Clare has wide ranging responsibilities within the Synod and wider church, but her priorities are always the pastoral care of ministers and the encouragement and support of local churches so that both ministers and churches can fulfil their God-given potential through mission and service.
 Clare also relates to other Christian denominations at regional level so that wherever possible co-operation can be encouraged, and to ensure that – at the very least – the work of the churches is complementary.

-Sue’s role is to support the work of the Synod in various ways, but especially by helping individuals and churches connect to Synod resources in a way that supports them in their life and witness.
+Karen’s role is to support the work of the Synod in various ways, but especially by helping individuals and churches connect to Synod resources in a way that supports them in their life and witness.

 She is also a point of contact between the Synod and the wider United Reformed Church through General Assembly, Mission Council and networking with the other Synods.